top of page

 As it might have looked

-Our next meeting is on Wednesday, 17 April 2024 in Holy Cross Church Hall, Butts Rd, SN4 0NN
+Our next meeting is on Wednesday, 15 May 2024 in Holy Cross Church Hall, Butts Rd, SN4 0NN at 7.30pm when the subject is ‘The Hugely Huggable History of the Teddy Bear’ presented by

 The Museum is now open every Saturday, from 2pm until 4pm